Where Does Marylebone Get Its Name From?

 The Tyburn river flowed past here from Hampstead Heath to the Thames at Westminster, now one of London’s ‘lost rivers’, built over and subsumed into the storm drain system beneath the city.
 The name ‘Tyburn’ came from old English ‘teo-bourne’ meaning ‘boundary stream’ or possibly ‘two streams’.
 You also find ‘bourne’ in Holborn meaning ‘hollow stream’.

-Since at least the 12th century, the area of Tyburn had been where many of London’s public executions would take place, at the crossroads of the two old Roman roads, now Oxford Street and Edgeware Road.
+Since at least the 12th century, the area of Tyburn had been where many of London’s public executions would take place, at the crossroads of the two old Roman roads, now Oxford Street and Edgware Road.

 tyburn map